Large Language Models

 1. Introductory notes and discussion on large language models

 Covered topics: aims of the course, passing requirements.
-We discussed what are (large) language models, what are they for, what are their benefits and downsides.
-We briefly talk about the Transformer architecture.
-We concluded with a rough analysis of ChatGPT performance in different languages.
+We informally discussed what are (large) language models, what are they for, what are their benefits and downsides.
+We also gathered ideas on how to train the models, how to use them, and how to evaluate them.

 2. The Transformer architecture